Analysis | The GOP’s vague ‘Biden is weak’ attack about Ukraine

 “Biden doesn’t know what the hell he’s doing,” former president Donald Trump said on Laura Ingraham’s Fox News show Tuesday night.

-“If Donald Trump were president, none of this crap would be going on,” Sen. Lindsey Graham (R-S.C.) said on Wednesday on Fox News, “because you got to be strong.
+“If Donald Trump were president, none of this crap would be going on,” Sen. Lindsey O. Graham (R-S.C.) said on Wednesday on Fox News, “because you got to be strong.
 When you’re weak is when everything falls apart.
-And Biden is weak and Trump was strong.”
+And Biden is weak, and Trump was strong.”

 Praising Trump for being strong on Russia ignores the fact that Trump was arguably the most lenient U.S. president toward Russia in modern times: Trump gave Russian President Vladimir Putin the benefit of the doubt over Russia’s election interference in 2016, rather than trusting investigations led by his own party that said Russia did it.
-The Republican-controlled Congress trusted Trump so little to impose sanctions on Russia for its meddling that they passed a law forcing him to do so, with a veto-proof majority.
+The Republican-controlled Congress trusted Trump so little to impose sanctions on Russia for its interference that they passed a law forcing him to do so, with a veto-proof majority.

 He said Russia’s 2014 invasion of Crimea was then-President Obama’s fault, not Putin’s.
-And he advocated for weakening the international alliance, NATO, that is now pushing back against Russia’s assault on Ukraine, while allowing Russia back into powerful international groups.
+And he advocated for weakening the international alliance, NATO, that is now pushing back against Russia’s assault on Ukraine.
+He pushed to allow Russia back into powerful international groups.
 And he was impeached for withholding military aid to Ukraine to extract political favors.
 Just this week, Trump described Putin’s sending Russian troops into rebel-held areas of Ukraine as “genius,” “savvy” and “smart.”

 But setting aside the holes in their argument about Trump being strong on Russia, these Republicans rarely explain what, exactly, it is that Biden has done to come across as weak on Russia.
 Equally, they don’t say what Trump would do differently.

 One broader GOP criticism of Biden is that he didn’t institute tough sanctions on Russia before the attack.
-That was the source of a breakdown in congressional negotiations as they tried to pass their own sanctions package against Russia: Democrats wanted to impose sanctions only after a Russia incursion, and Republicans wanted preemptive sanctions in place to try to deter Russia.
+That was the source of a breakdown in congressional negotiations as Republicans tried to pass their own sanctions package against Russia: Democrats wanted to impose sanctions only after a Russia incursion, and Republicans wanted preemptive sanctions in place as a deterrent.

 Biden has been using the Democratic strategy of escalating sanctions as things progress, with the apparent aim of having something in the bank to deter Russia from a full-blown invasion of Ukraine.
 Some sanctions experts were skeptical that holding out the toughest economic punishments for later would work as a deterrent.